 At Gladstein Law Firm, PLLC, we use our extensive experience on both sides of medical malpractice cases to thoroughly investigate our clients’ cases, and determine if they are entitled to monetary damages.
-If we believe that you have a case, you can rest assured that our Kentucky medical malpractice attorney will do everything within our power to prove that malpractice is to blame for your losses.
+If we believe that you have a case, you can rest assured that our Kentucky medical malpractice lawyer will do everything within our power to prove that malpractice is to blame for your losses.

 Kentucky Medical Malpractice Statistics

 Many people think that medical malpractice won’t happen to them – or that it is a relatively rare occurrence.
 On the contrary, the issue of serious medical errors has been described by public health organizations as nothing less than a crisis.
 Here are a few quick facts about medical malpractice, as gathered by the non-profit public advocacy group Public Citizen:

 - There are an estimated 632 to 1,407 preventable death in Kentucky hospitals each year.

 - The cost of medical errors for Kentucky’s citizens, families, and communities is $244 million to $416 million each year.

 - Just five percent of doctors are responsible for half of Kentucky’s medical malpractice payouts, while nine out of ten doctors have never had to pay out a medical malpractice claim.